WenjunHuang94/ML-Mamba/README.md

 </div>

 ## Introduction
-Multimodal Large Language Models (MLLMs) have attracted much attention for their multifunctionality.
-However, traditional Transformer architectures incur significant overhead due to their secondary computational complexity.
-To address this issue, we introduce ML-Mamba, a multimodal language model, which utilizes the latest and efficient Mamba-2 model for inference.
-Mamba-2 is known for its linear scalability and fast processing of long sequences.
-We replace the Transformer-based backbone with a pre-trained Mamba-2 model and explore methods for integrating 2D visual selective scanning mechanisms into multimodal learning while also trying various visual encoders and Mamba-2 model variants.
-Our extensive experiments in various multimodal benchmark tests demonstrate the competitive performance of ML-Mamba and highlight the potential of state space models in multimodal tasks.
-The experimental results show that: (1) We empirically explore the application of 2D visual selective scanning in multimodal learning and propose the Mamba-2 Scan Connector (MSC) to enhance representational capabilities.
-(2)  ML-Mamba achieves performance comparable to state-of-the-art methods such as TinyLaVA and MobileVLM v2 through its linear sequential modeling while faster inference speed; (3) Compared to multimodal models utilizing Mamba-1, the Mamba-2-based ML-Mamba exhibits superior inference performance and effectiveness.
+Multimodal Large Language Models (MLLMs) have demonstrated impressive capabilities in processing and understanding complex tasks involving both visual and textual data.
+However, their widespread application is often limited by the computational intensity required by traditional Transformer architectures, which can impede adaptability and efficiency, especially in diverse, multimodal environments.
+Existing Mamba-based multimodal models, while promising, often face challenges in achieving efficient feature alignment and maintaining computational efficiency, which can limit their performance in real-world applications.
+To address these challenges, we present ML-Mamba, an innovative model that significantly enhances multimodal learning by utilizing the Mamba-2 architecture.
+By integrating state space models with parameter-efficient fine-tuning methods, ML-Mamba offers linear scalability and the ability to process long sequences swiftly, effectively reducing reliance on Transformers.
+Our design incorporates a Mamba-Transformer block alongside shared-specialized Low-Rank Adaptation (LoRA) modules, optimizing feature alignment and minimizing the computational resources needed for task-specific adaptations.
+Extensive experimentation across various benchmarks highlights ML-Mamba's competitive performance, showcasing its enhanced inference speed and superior capability in aligning multimodal features.
+This work illustrates the promising potential of combining state space models with efficient fine-tuning strategies to create scalable, adaptable, and resource-efficient multimodal models.

 [**Installation**](#installation) | [**Usage**](#usage) | [**Training VLMs**](#training-vlms) | [**License**](#license)
 ---